 Felix Walter Hatz was born on 6th October 1904 in Vienna, he died on 30th March 1999 in Stockholm.
 He was a Swedish painter and graphic artist.

 Hatz's childhood was spent in Skåne, Sweden.
-He studied at the Academy of Arts in Stockholm between 1928 and 1933, and the Axel Jorgensen, Art Academy in Copenhagen in 1934.
+He studied at the Academy of Arts in Stockholm between 1928 and 1933, and under Axel Jorgensen (1883-1957) at Royal Danish Academy in Copenhagen (1934).
 Felix Hatz early paintings - expressive landscapes, still lifes and cityscapes, were heavily influenced by Edvard Munch.